 Kamchatka is home to Asia’s only population of wild steelhead.
 Interestingly, they are listed in Russia’s Red Book, a listing similar to our Endangered Species Act, and technically cannot be targeted by sport or commercial fishermen.
 In order to better understand them the Kamchatka Steelhead Project was created in 1994.
 It is a collaboration between Russian and US scientists and a listed scientific project under the US-Russia Agreement on the Environment designed to study these fish using catch and release fly fishing as a non-lethal form of data collection.
 The Conservation Angler and Moscow State University are the co-directors of the Kamchatka Steelhead Project.
 There are three primary systems studied by the project, the Utholok, Kivachna and Snotlavaiam.
 These low-gradient systems are exceedingly remote and utterly unique in the steelhead world.
 They are also home to a remarkable number heavily built, wild steelhead that respond enthusiastically to well-swung flies.
 This is a true adventure travel destination and a great match for serious steelhead anglers who enjoy the challenges of these fish and one of the most remote environments in which they swim.
 Sponsorships for the Kamchatka Steelhead project are tax deductable.

-Anglers are treated to ten days of serious steelhead fishing.
+Anglers are treated to eight days of serious steelhead fishing.
 The runs begin in September and continue through October.
 The fishing is done with the typical down and across swung tactics.
 The rivers are typically low gradient and fairly shallow.
 Each fish caught will be sampled by taking a few scales and small tissue sample for DNA purposes and the length girth and sex will be recorded before release back into the river.
 Sponsors will stay at camp for the entire 10 days assisting in the data collection.

 Accommodations and Meals: